ncatlab/nlab-content/pages/5763.md

 * (partial) binary operations $+, \times : C \to A$

-such that every set $S \subset T$ of elements that are pairwise in $C$ is contained in a set $T \subset A$ whose elements are also pairwise in $C$ and on which the above operations yield the structure of a commutative [[C-star algebra]].
+such that every set $S \subset A$ of elements that are pairwise in $C$ is contained in a set $T \subset A$ whose elements are also pairwise in $C$ and on which the above operations yield the structure of a commutative [[C-star algebra]].

 A [[homomorphism]] of partial $C^\ast$-algebra is a function preserving this structure.
 This defines a [[category]] $PCstar$ of partial $C^\ast$ algebras.